Blog Details

 Dental Implants: Smile Brighter with Life-Changing Benefits

 The term “Dental Implants” has now become common knowledge for one and all.
 Dental implants are gaining fame due to their successful results and many advantages.
-They are a modern tooth replacement option which is favored over dental prostheses.
+They are a modern artificial tooth option which is favored over crown bridge or denture as they mimic tooth roots.
 These are more durable and do not require support from the adjacent teeth.
 They take support from the surrounding bone and offer a stable solution for missing front and back teeth.
-Let’s discuss all the details about the types, costs and benefits of dental implants which will increase your knowledge about dental implants.
+Let’s discuss all the details about the types, costs, and benefits of dental implant surgery, which will increase your knowledge about dental implants.

 Everything About Dental Implants You Need to Know?

 Dental implants are screw-shaped titanium products that are placed in the jawbone to replace a missing tooth.
-They are coated with a layer that helps bone formation around them.
-Once bone is formed around them, they become stable support upon which dental crowns can be placed.
+They are coated with a substace that helps bone formation around them.
+Once bone is formed around them, they become stable support upon which artificial teeth can be placed.
 A dental implant offers a stable solution and can replace one or more lost teeth easily.
+These artificial teeth function and feel almost like natural teeth.

 What are the different types of dental implants available?